sylvioneto/airflow/README.md

 # airflow
 Use this repo to run an Airflow cluster locally with Docker compose.
+It's useful for dags development and troubleshooting plugins before pushing them to shared environments.

-## Pre requisites
+## Prerequisites
 - [Docker](https://www.docker.com/products/docker-desktop) 19.03.13 or higher.

 ## Running